pete-machine/torchbricks/README.md

 ```

 For each iteration in our (simulated) dataset, we calculate model outputs, losses and metrics for each batch.

+Losses are calculated and returned in `named_outputs` together with other model outputs.
+We provide `extract_losses` as simple function to filter `named_outputs` and only return losses in a new dictionary.

 Unlike other bricks, `BrickMetrics` will not (by default) output metrics for each batch.
 Instead metrics are stored internally in `BrickMetricSingle` and only aggregated and return when
 the `summarize` function is called.
 In above example, metric is aggregated over 5 batches as summaries to a single value.